Robotics-Club-Pulchowk/GUIDELINES/README.md

       void loop() {}
       ```
-   - Open `Serial Monitor`, you can see Bluetooth Mac address at bottom line.
+   - Open `Serial Monitor`, you can see Bluetooth MAC address at bottom line.
    - [Download SixaxisPairTool](https://sixaxispairtool.en.lo4d.com/download) and install.
 This is only for windows platform.
    - Open SixaxisPairTool and Plug the `PS4 controller` to your PC using `USB Cable`.
 Driver for the controller will be installed, if it is first time.
-   - Write the `Bluetooth Mac Address` of the `ESP32` into `Master Max Adrress Field` and click update.
+   - Write the `Bluetooth Mac Address` of the `ESP32` into `Master MAC Adrress Field` and click update.

 3. **Upload Code**
    - [Downlaod esp32_ps4 codes](https://github.com/Robotics-Club-Pulchowk/Arduino_Codes) and upload it to `ESP32`.
 You must define `DEBUG` to see data on `Serial Monitor`.